GoTeamEpsilon/OpenEMR-Cloud/chapters/01-Getting-Started.md

    * [Ireland](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?stackName=OpenEMR&templateURL=https://s3.amazonaws.com/openemr-euwest1/OpenEMR.014.json)
    * [Sydney](https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-2#/stacks/new?stackName=OpenEMR&templateURL=https://s3.amazonaws.com/openemr-apsoutheast2/OpenEMR.014.json)
 2. Click **Next**, and configure your stack on this page.
-   * For **DocumentStorage**, enter the size of your patient documents network filesystem in gigabytes.
+   * For **DocumentStorage**, enter the size of your patient documents database in gigabytes.
    * For **EC2KeyPair**, select the key pair you created in the last section.
    * For **PatientRecords**, enter the size of your patient records database in gigabytes.
    * For **RDSPassword**, enter a [strong password](https://www.random.org/passwords/?num=1&len=16&format=html&rnd=new) and note it in a safe place.
 Note that this is the administrator's password to the MySQL database.